 Make sure you’re remembered, but not because you danced on a table or drank from a fountain.
 And make sure that you and your new contacts leave with the info you need to contact each other.

-Here are 9 tips for the job hunter to make the most of your next in-person networking event.
+Here are 9 tips to make the most of your next in-person networking event.

 1.)
 Know this networking event is a chance to network.